flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

   introduced.
 If there is a deprecation window, the version # to which we guarantee to maintain the old API.
 Use the following template:

-  If a breaking change has been reverted in a subsequent release, move that item to the
-  "Reverted" section of the index.md file.
-  Also add the "Reverted in version" line, shown as optional below.
-Otherwise, delete that line.
 {% endcomment %}

 Landed in version: xxx<br>
 In stable release: not yet
-Reverted in version: xxx  (OPTIONAL, delete if not used)

 ## References